programming-the-iot/book-exercise-tasks/README.md

 # LICENSE
 Please see [LICENSE](https://github.com/programming-the-iot/python-components/blob/alpha001/LICENSE) if you plan to use this code.

-Copyright (c) 2020.
+Copyright :copyright: 2020.
 Andrew D. King.
 All rights reserved.